Dreamsicle (album)

 Dreamsicle (stylized as D R E A M S I C L E) is the fourth studio album from American singer and songwriter Maren Morris.
 It was released on May 9, 2025, by Columbia Records.
-The album was preceded by the release of an extended play titled Intermission (2024) and spawned four singles: "People Still Show Up", "Carry Me Through", "Bed No Breakfast", and "Be a Bitch" from deluxe edition.
+The album was preceded by the release of an extended play titled Intermission (2024) and spawned two singles: "Carry Me Through" and "Bed No Breakfast"; "Be a Bitch" was released as the single from the album's deluxe edition.

 Background and context

-Dreamsicle marks Morris' first album in three years since the release of her previous studio album, Humble Quest (2022).
-During those three years Morris had to deal with some serious professional and personal life struggles.
+Dreamsicle marks Morris's first album in three years since the release of her previous studio album, Humble Quest (2022).
+During those years, Morris had to deal with some serious professional and personal life struggles.
 In 2022, Morris got in a highly public feud with fellow country singer Jason Aldean, and his wife Brittany, which began after Morris called out Brittany for using her social media platform to make transphobic remarks.
 Brittany then did an interview on Fox News with Tucker Carlson who labeled Morris as a "Lunatic Country Music Person" on national television for defending trans rights.
 At the same time, Morris become subject of intense media scrutiny from conservative country listeners and right-wing audience, who were against Morris' stance, some who previously had problems with her, after she called out country singer Morgan Wallen for using a racial slur in 2021.
 The scrutiny continued after Jason Aldean, who has shown support to his wife Brittany, continued the feud during a sold-out show where he incited his fans to boo Morris name.
-Morris received public support from fellow peers, including The Chicks, Laura Veltz, Brittney Spencer, Lady A, Jason Isbell, Brandi Carlile, and her then-husband Ryan Hurd, among others.
+Morris received public support from fellow peers, including the Chicks, Laura Veltz, Brittney Spencer, Lady A, Jason Isbell, Brandi Carlile, and her then-husband Ryan Hurd, among others.

-Following the increasing backlash, Morris released the fourth extended play, The Bridge, which contains the tracks "The Tree" and "Get the Hell Out of Here", and released a statement where she announced that she was leaving the country music industry, citing the industry's unwillingness to reckon with issues of misogyny and racism, as well as its reluctance to support artists from marginalized demographics, as her reasons for doing so.
-Morris later clarified that she will still make country music, after tabloids spread misinformation omitting the word "Industry" from their headlines, causing more outrage against Morris.
-Critics had compared Morris controversial exit from the industry to the one faced by The Chicks, formerly known as Dixie Chicks.
-"Lemonade", "Carry Me Through", and "People Still Show Up" address Morris' feelings regarding the backlash.
+Following the increasing backlash, Morris released the fourth extended play, The Bridge, which contains the tracks "The Tree" and "Get the Hell Out of Here".
+She further released a statement where she announced that she was leaving the country music industry, citing the industry's unwillingness to reckon with issues of misogyny and racism, as well as its reluctance to support artists from marginalized demographics, as her reasons for doing so.
+She later clarified that she would still make country music, after tabloids spread misinformation omitting the word "Industry" from their headlines, causing more outrage against Morris.
+Critics had compared Morris controversial exit from the industry to the one faced by the Chicks.
+"Lemonade", "Carry Me Through", and "People Still Show Up" address Morris's feelings regarding the backlash.